mfem/web/src/partial-assembly.md

 MFEM allows for the efficient construction of diagonal (Jacobi) smoothers for partially assembled operators on quad and hex meshes using the class `OperatorJacobiSmoother`.
-This class will efficiently assemble the diagonal of the corresponding matrix, exploiting the tensor-product structure for efficient evaluation.
+This class efficiently assembles the diagonal of the corresponding matrix, exploiting the tensor-product structure for efficient evaluation.

 MFEM also allows for Chebyshev smoothing with partial assembly using the class